 The authority and identity should not be questioned when the deed is executed by an officer, in the absence of known facts creating a doubt.
 This standard is not intended to apply to the requirements of an attorney for the purchaser from a corporation or an attorney for such a purchaser's mortgage lender at the time of the closing of the purchase or the loan.

-(Effective as amended November 11, 1972; prior inconsistent Standard first effective November 1, 1952 and amended at various times)
+(Amended November 11, 1972; prior inconsistent standard first effective November 1, 1952 and amended at various times)

+Problem B:

 Is a corporate deed sufficiently executed where the name of the corporation does not appear in the signature or certificate of acknowledgment?

+Standard B:

 The title is not unmarketable where the deed appears to be signed and acknowledged by the corporate officers if the deed as a whole purports to be that of the corporation.

+(Effective May 19, 1955)

+Problem C:

 When should a corporate existence (either foreign or domestic) not be questioned?

+Standard C:

-Where an instrument of a corporation appears in the title, the examiner should, if it is an Ohio corporation (or incorporated in another state which has easily accessible records which are free or available at nominal cost) determine if the corporation was legally in existence at the time of the conveyance.
-If such corporation was not in existence at such time, the ramifications should be determined with reference to chapter 1701 of the Ohio revised code (or similar provisions of the law of the state of incorporation).
-If the corporation's existence cannot be determined as of the date of the instrument, and the instrument has been of record for a period of at least seven years, and the instrument is executed in proper form, the examiner may assume that the corporation was legally in existence at the time the instrument took effect.
+Where an instrument of a corporation appears in the title, the examining attorney should, if it is an Ohio corporation (or incorporated in another state which has easily accessible records which are free or available at nominal cost) determine if the corporation was legally in existence at the time of the conveyance.
+If such corporation was not in existence at such time, the ramifications should be determined with reference to Chapter 1701 of the Ohio Revised Code (or similar provisions of the law of the state of incorporation).
+If the corporation's existence cannot be determined as of the date of the instrument, and the instrument has been of record for a period of at least seven years, and the instrument is executed in proper form, the examining attorney may assume that the corporation was legally in existence at the time the instrument took effect.
+(Amended April 27, 2018; originally effective May 11, 1967)

+3.12 CONVEYANCES - RIGHT TO PURCHASE

+Problem A:

+When should a recital, contained in an instrument in the chain of title, of a right to purchase under a contract by a person otherwise a stranger to the title, no longer be considered a cloud?

+Standard A: